 What are the pictures?

 An obvious building to illustrate your stories about devolved issues is the Senedd – the Welsh Parliament building in Cardiff Bay.
 It takes half an hour to walk there from JOMEC.
-It is free to visit (once the Pandemic is over) and you can watch the politicians doing their thing.
+It is free to visit and you can watch the politicians doing their thing.
 If you’d rather stay at home, visit the website.
 (While you’re on that page, it’s worth looking at what petitions are active.
 These often make good stories.
 There’s a link at the bottom.)

 How many politicians does the Welsh Parliament have?